adosar/retnext/README.md

 voxels_from_files(cifs, 'path/to/voxels_data/', grid_size=32, cubic_box=30)
 ```

 ### ❄️ Use RetNeXt as feature extractor

-Energy images are passed through the pretrained model to extract 128-D features, which are then stored as an $N\times128$ matrix in a `.csv` file.
+Energy images are passed through the pretrained model to extract 128-D features, which are then stored as a $N\times128$ matrix in a `.csv` file.

 > [!TIP]
 > You can use these features alone or combine them with others features (e.g. structural) to train classical machine learning algorithms (e.g. Random Forest or XGBoost).